Is DHT The King Of All Male Hormones ?

 It is the Estradiol and not the DHT that reacts with SHBG in the body to increase cAMP ( Intracellular Cyclic Adenosine Monophosphate) which in turn can lead to increased prostate size.

-When Estrogen is present in the male body in excess quantities, it can cause feminisation of the body along with certain metabolic disorders including enlargement of the prostate
+When Estrogen is present in the male body in excess quantities, it can cause feminisation of the body along with certain metabolic disorders including enlargement of the prostate, and increased body fat.

 Other Beneficial Effects Of DHT

-DHT can help contribute to a man having a better sex life, improved mood, reduced body fat and increased lean muscle and strength, it has also been shown to reduce cholesterol levels.
+DHT can help contribute to a man having a better sex life, improved mood, reduced body fat and increased lean muscle and strength.

 How Can You Optimise DHT Levels